mirajehossain/library-management/README.md

 Browse books, authors, request and view Book-Loans

 - Library Admin
 Create, update, remove Books and Authors.
-Accepet, reject Book-Loan requests.
+Accept, reject Book-Loan requests.
 Update Book-Loan when book is returned

-### In addtion to providing the basic RESTful API endpoints and their role based access specified above, your API should also have the following features
+### In addition to providing the basic RESTful API endpoints and their role based access specified above, your API should also have the following features
 - Token Based Authentication (timeout can be as much as you wish)
 - Profile image upload for users (store image anywhere you like)
 - Browse books by author